-We recognize that the corrective action process provides a formal documented means of problem-solving.
+We recognize that the corrective action process provides a formal, documented means of problem-solving.
 However, we should remember that solid, lasting corrective actions involve more than filling out a template but require disciplined, practical application of the CAPA process.

 Finally, let us remember that this methodology helps, but this may be costly after the event has occurred in some circumstances.
 Think of the major incidents and other safety applications and the potential of something going wrong.
-So, when developing solutions, whether they may be equipment or process-related, we should endeavor to apply a preventive approach (get it right the first time) and avoid using the corrective actions process.
+So, when developing solutions, whether equipment or process-related, we should endeavor to apply a preventive approach (get it right the first time) and avoid using the corrective actions process.

-Integrify is a robust process automation platform that allows you to design and deploy your own custom corrective action process including:
+Integrify is a robust process automation platform that allows you to design and deploy your own custom corrective action process, including:

 To learn more, schedule a demo to see a live automated process in action and learn more about our platform

 To see how quickly you can begin automating your business processes, including CAP.
 Request a demonstration or trial of Integrify.